1st place || 2020

 Gabby was speechless and she hugged Martha and asked her to come to see her at the competition.
 Both girls were happy to bond their friendship back together.

-Trinity is a 3rd-grade homeschool student.
+Trinity is a third grade homeschool student.
 She loves art, reading, playing guitar, and Irish dancing.
-When she grows up she would like to be an artist.
+She would like to be an artist.